 The Hi-Toe wedge is a smart choice for high handicap golfers that require a forgiving wedge that still delivers on performance.
 It provides a lower ball trajectory with good spin control

-ZTP-17 grooves have steeper sidewalls creating enhanced backspin and the full-face scoring lines produce the spin performance required by high handicap golfers.
+The Speed Bridge creates enhanced backspin and the full-face scoring lines produce the spin performance required by high handicap golfers.

-7. Wilson Staff Harmonized golf wedge
+7. Best Budget Option – Wilson Staff Harmonized Golf Wedge

 - Well-designed, high polish finish, pretty aesthetically with a classic blade-style look

 - Versatile sole grind